kim-nguyenkhn/kim-tippy/README.md

 * [x] Figuring out how much to Venmo?
 After taking the number in your party, *kim-tippy* now calculates the amount to pay per person.
 * [x] Added a clear button for convenience!
 Shows itself after user enters at least 2 digits.
+* [x] Added Auto-Layout to the views to optimize for all iOS device-sizes.

 ## Video Walkthrough